Andriy Shevchenko

-Shevchenko is considered one of the most lethal strikers to ever play the game.
-He is ranked as the seventh top goalscorer in all European competitions with 67 goals.
+Shevchenko is ranked as the seventh top goalscorer in all UEFA club competitions with 67 goals.
 With a tally of 175 goals scored for Milan, he is the second most prolific player in the history of the club, and is also the all-time top scorer of the Derby della Madonnina (the derby between Milan and their local rivals Inter Milan) with 14 goals.
-Furthermore, he is the all-time top scorer for the Ukraine national team with 48 goals.